Linear solvers

 For the case of discontinous coefficients there is a jump condition on the interface between two materials:

-where \(b_1\) and \(b_2\) are the Helmholtz equation coefficients on each side of the interface, and \(n_1 = -n_2\) are the normal vectors pointing away from the interface in each phase. \(\sigma\) is a jump factor.
+where \(b_1\) and \(b_2\) are the Helmholtz equation coefficients on each side of the interface, and \(n_1 = -n_2\) are the normal vectors pointing away from the interface in each phase.
+The jump factor is \(\sigma\), and can be thought of as the surface charge density on the dielectric.

 ../_images/JumpCondition.png